 - We do not tolerate harassment of participants in any form.

-- Sexual language and imagery is not appropriate for any venue, including talks, workshops, parties, Twitter and other online media.
+- Sexual language and imagery are not appropriate for any virtual venue, including talks, workshops, parties, Twitter, and other online media.

 - When organisers receive a report, they will review what happened and document the resolution.
 Depending on the severity of the offense, anyone violating these rules will receive either a warning, expulsion from the event at the discretion of the Wagtail Space US organisers, banning from future events, or legal action (with the consent of the victim).
 If you receive a warning to stop harassing behavior, you must comply immediately.